pisabev/immudb-demo/README.md

 Provides curl examples of the API

 ### client/main.go
-Simple client application in go
+Simple client application written in Go.